 Overall, the BCB-60 is most suitable for Boss worshippers but is versatile and protective enough to be used with other types of pedals too.
 Just bear in mind the board itself is quite small.

-- Protective – This pedalboard is built into the carry case itself, so it’s convenient to set up and pack away, while also being durable and hardwearing.
+- Protective – This pedalboard is built into the carry case itself, so it’s convenient to set up and pack away, while also durable and hardwearing.

 - Warranty – The BCB-60 has a year’s warranty, so you won’t need to worry if anything breaks.